 UK Bungalow Extensions

 After more space in your bungalow?
 A bungalow extension could be ideal for you.
 If you are happy with your location, moving just isn’t an option.
 Not to mention the stress, costs and added fees involved with moving property.

 Your rear bungalow extension ideas could open up your home to better views and boost that inside-outside connection.

-If you want a bungalow extension, though, it can be expensive.
+If you want bungalow extensions, though, they can be expensive.
 All of your rear, side or front bungalow extension ideas could add to the price as well, with larger builds and more unique features raising the overall cost of your bungalow extension.

 According to Checkatrade, the average cost of a bungalow extension is £1,875 per square metre.
 However, so many decisions can cause that price to rise and fall.
 If you go for front or rear bungalow extension ideas, choose a large build or a small one, or install with a larger company, all of these choices affect your bungalow extension cost.

 Even events such as Brexit and COVID-19 have affected bungalow extension prices.
-As a result, you should consider your rear bungalow extension ideas carefully, as prices can vary even more wildly.
+As a result, you should consider your rear bungalow extension ideas carefully, as prices can vary even more wildly for bungalow extensions today.

-With Conservatory Prices UK, though, you can compare quotes from local installers using our bungalow extension cost calculator to save money.
+With Conservatory Prices UK, though, you can compare quotes for bungalow extensions from local installers using our bungalow extension cost calculator to save money.
 Your bungalow extension will be affordable and installed brilliantly by a trusted local team.
 Get in touch with us today to find out more and explore bungalow rear extension ideas!

 Bungalows Are Rare